 1. Assessments through the medium of Welsh

-The teaching and assessment language of the University is predominantly English, but in accordance with the Welsh Language Standards and the University's Assessment and Feedback policy, students may submit assessed work or be examined in Welsh.
+The teaching and assessment language of the University is predominantly English, but in accordance with the Welsh Language Standards and the University's Assessment, Marking and Feedback policy, students may submit assessed work or be examined in Welsh.
 This policy DOES NOT apply to students pursuing modules in which proficiency/competency in another language must be demonstrated.

 - The provision of question papers through the medium of English or Welsh;